prersn/Mask-detection-model/README.md

 ## About the Author

-This project is developed and maintained by [Your Name].
-For any questions, feedback, or inquiries, please contact [your email or preferred contact information].
+This project is developed and maintained by Prerana S Naik.